 - 4,100 Btu output for removing multiple layers of paint

-- Accessories are the paint strip attachment and focus attachment would like some more.
+- The accessories are the paint strip attachment and focus attachment would like some more.

 - Heats up quickly in both high and low settings.